-So where do you go after you have outgrown the arduino ide?
+Where do you go after you have outgrown the arduino IDE?
 For me cmake was the next logical step and it turns out that someone else has already written a cmake module to build and upload programs to the arduino.

 You can download the module from here and installing it is as simple as copying the cmake folder to the root of your project.
 You should be able to install it to the systems cmake module path, but this makes it harder to share your code as others will then also need to install the module.

 Few adjustments to your projects are needed, just change the extension of

 the script from

 .cpp and add

 file.
 You might also need to add forward declarations of any functions you use

 Then create a CMakeLists.txt file with the following contents:

 set(CMAKE_TOOLCHAIN_FILE cmake/ArduinoToolchain.cmake) cmake_minimum_required(VERSION 2.8) project(Project_Name C CXX) set(ARDUINO_DEFAULT_BOARD uno) # Default Board ID set(ARDUINO_DEFAULT_PORT /dev/ttyACM0) # Default Port generate_arduino_firmware(exe_name SRCS script.cpp)